open-atmos/PySDM/paper/paper.md

-For validation of the the newly introduced immersion freezing models, a set of notebooks reproducing box-model simulations from @Alpert_and_Knopf_2016 was introduced to the `PySDM-examples` package.
-It uses the kinematic prescribed-flow environment introduced in `PySDM` v1.
+For validation of the the newly introduced immersion freezing models, a set of notebooks reproducing box-model simulations from @Alpert_and_Knopf_2016 was introduced to the `PySDM-examples` package using the kinematic prescribed-flow environment introduced in `PySDM` v1.
-A comparison of the time-dependent and singular models using this setup has been developed and is the focus of @Arabas_et_al_2022.
+A comparison of the time-dependent and singular models using this setup is the focus of @Arabas_et_al_2022.

-### Initialisation of multi-component internally or externally mixed aerosols
+## Initialisation of multi-component internally or externally mixed aerosols
 The new aerosol initialisation framework allows flexible specification of multi-modal, multi-component aerosol with arbitrary composition.
 The `DryAerosolMixture` class takes a list of compounds and dictionaries specifying their molar masses, densities, solubilities, and ionic dissociation numbers.
-The user must then specify the aerosol `modes` which are comprised of a `kappa` hygroscopicity value and a dry aerosol size `spectrum`.
+The user must then specify the aerosol `modes` which are comprised of a `kappa` hygroscopicity value, calculated from the molecular components and their associated `mass_fractions`, and a dry aerosol size `spectrum`.
-The `kappa` is calculated by `PySDM` from the aerosol properties specified above in association with some specified `mass_fractions` dictionary.
-A code snippet demonstrating the creation of the aerosol for the @Abdul_Razzak_and_Ghan_2000 example, reproduced in `PySDM-examples`, is shown below.
+For example, the aerosol for the @Abdul_Razzak_and_Ghan_2000 example, reproduced in `PySDM-examples`, can be specified as follows:

 ```python
 from PySDM.initialisation import spectra